bbarres/bemisiaGen/README.md

 *The data and R code used for the related study.
 This study is a part of the PhD thesis of Alizée Taquet.*

 ![alt_text](https://am3pap005files.storage.live.com/y4mLAUTj_dFHf9lTTOqNQUOcfotjPFDX-sTivwhbD9sfyuCOipemF_KtXczK-fLqGRmdicIWShqNNEYshw0UZcd4W-apRHqMqlzxYi3RtTsJ-jnC9wGlLHnepU1QG5z0mUmcTT6F4w3TiSbcU20ByLo6MlUBIJ1MYuvtdl8FNGY3PUq3b3JzCSHnMs30TQsouIa?width=1584&height=588&cropmode=none)

 ## Context
 A few sentences to introduce the topic of the research

 ## Datasets
 In this section, you will find the list of the data sets used to produce the figures of the manuscript.
 The data files can be found in the "data" folder.
 For the data tables, the name of the different variables are listed and explained as well below.
-There are 6 data sets used in this study.
+There are 4 data sets used in this study.

-The first data set contains the results of the dose-response experiments.
++ **bem_genepop.txt:** the first data set contains the results of the dose-response experiments.
 Each line depict the results for one population of one species at one concentration of one pesticide.
-+ **bem_genepop.txt:**
   + *whitefly_ID*: the ID of the indivual (unique for each individual)
   + *species*: the species of *Bemisia tabaci* (either IO, MEAM1, MED-Q or Hybrid)
   + *pop_geo*: the ID of the geographic location of the population